life1347/logdown/README.md

 logdown
 =======
-The themes here are based on Logdown themes with little modification.
+The themes here are based on Logdown themes with customized.

-1. CleanPress Theme - Colorize code, remove blank line of code comment
+1. CleanPress Theme - Now support colorize code, no more blank line between code and  comment

 Thanks to 詹珉誠's help